 - Princes Trust Team Programme in Nottinghamshire offer confidence building activities to young people in the community.
 This gives them the opportunity to socialise and adopt the right behaviours when progressing into employment

-- Ashfield Ambassadors are available to deliver sessions into schools, colleges & Universities.
-This can be on the importance of having the correct soft skills.
+- Discover Ashfield Champions are available to deliver sessions into schools, colleges and universities.
+This can be on the importance of having the correct soft skills

 - Adult Education Training Providers offers an array of employability provision for young people that are NEET (not in employment, education or training), which will include the adoption of soft skills in the workplace